Baylor vs. BYU NCAA Football Odds, Plays and Insights | October 16, 2021

 BYU Stats and Trends

-- BYU has played six games, with three wins against the spread.
+- In BYU's six games this year, it has three wins against the spread.

-- The Cougars covered the spread in their only game when underdogs by 6 points or more.
+- The Cougars have been underdogs by 5 points or more once this season and covered the spread.

-- BYU's games this season have gone over the total in one out of six opportunities (16.7%).
+- BYU's games this season have gone over the point total one time in six opportunities (16.7%).

-- BYU is 3-2 against the spread and 5-0 overall in games when it scores more than 17.8 points.
+- BYU is 3-2 against the spread and 5-0 overall when the team records more than 17.8 points.

-- The Cougars have turned the ball over six times, four fewer times than the Bears have forced turnovers (10).
+- This season the Cougars have six turnovers, four fewer than the Bears have takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.